Toggle: English / Spanish

 or thyroid gland.
 It is also used to monitor treatment of these conditions.

-If you are being treated for a thyroid disorder, your TSH level will likely be kept between 0.5 and 4.0 mIU/L.
+If you are being treated for a thyroid disorder, your TSH level will likely be kept between 0.5 and 4.0 mIU/L, except in these situations:

 What Abnormal Results Mean

-Higher-than-normal TSH levels are most often due to an underactive thyroid gland (hypothyroidism).
+A higher-than-normal TSH level is most often due to an underactive thyroid gland (hypothyroidism).
 There are many causes of this problem.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.